mabroukgadri/code-challenge/README.md

 - for local executions configure aws cli with credentials that can access s3
 - install python dependencies from requirements.txt
 - run main.py after adapting the code at the end with the request type to be passed to the lambda_handler function
+- execute with the upsert_s3_connection_request payload first (done only once)
+- execute with upsert_s3_assets_and_lineage payload to import the s3 objects and create the missing lineage

 # Examples of all the supported requests
 ```python